nusairc/AWS-CICD-Project/README.md

 ## Important Note

 While you're welcome to explore and use the files and code provided, I strongly encourage you to understand the concepts behind it.
 Copying and pasting the code without understanding its workings may limit your ability to adapt and troubleshoot in different contexts.
-Take the time to explore the documentation of AWS DevOps Tools , AWS SQS & SNS.
+Take the time to explore the documentation of AWS DevOps Tools , AWS ECS , AWS ECR , AWS SQS & SNS.
 Experiment with different configurations, make changes, and observe the effects.
 AWS CICD is a powerful approach, and it's essential to grasp the fundamentals before applying it to real-world scenarios

 Project Steps